GWC-DCMB/curriculum-notebooks/paper/paper.md

 women from the Ann Arbor area.
 In 2019 we launched a Data Science Summer Experience, which is unaffiliated with the national Girls Who Code organization.
-When held in-person, the Summer Experience is hosted in Detroit to provide the opportunity for high school women from communities with fewer resources to attend.
+When held in-person, the Summer Experience is hosted in Detroit to provide the opportunity to high school women outside of Ann Arbor.

 The national Girls Who Code organization provides a curriculum that teaches website and application development through programming languages like HTML and